[True Story] Why it's better to keep your hand moving even if you have trigger finger

 ① Trigger finger (little finger and ring finger)

-Difficulty opening other fingers ② Tension and pain on the left side of the back
+Difficulty opening the other fingers as well ② Tightness and pain on the left side of the back

-2. I have had stiffness in my neck and shoulders for a long time.
-I have experienced being unable to move my neck.
+2. Had stiffness in the neck and shoulders for many years and had previously experienced being unable to move the neck.

-4. At the same time, I started to experience back pain and stiffness.
+4. Around the same time, back pain and tightness also began.

-5. Stretching and muscle training do not improve
+5. Stretching and muscle training did not help

 STEP

-Various tests will be performed to find the cause.
-Various parts of the body have a limited range of movement.
-If you are unable to move as you should, or if it is difficult to move up and down or to the left or right, that may be the cause of the pain.
+Various tests are performed to identify the cause.
+Different parts of the body each have a normal range of motion.
+If a part cannot move as it should, or if it is harder to move in one direction than the other, that may be contributing to the pain.

 Scoliosis testing

-It curves like the letter C. The pain in your back is on the left side because the muscles on the left side are working hard to prevent the curve from getting any stronger.
+It forms a curve like the letter C. The reason the back pain appears on the left side is that the muscles on the left are working hard to keep the curve from becoming more severe.

-There are two possible causes of a curved back.
-The first is that the muscles in your right arm (deltoid) are stronger than your left arm.
-The second is that the muscles in your left chest (pectoralis major) are stronger than your right chest.
+There are two possible causes of this spinal curve.
+The first is that the muscles in the right arm (the deltoid) are stronger than those in the left arm.
+The second is that the muscles in the left side of the chest (the pectoralis major) are stronger than those in the right side.

-Considering that the trigger finger is on the left hand, it is likely that the left pectoralis major muscle is the cause.
+Considering that the trigger finger appeared in the left hand, it is highly likely that the left pectoralis major is the cause.

-When the pectoralis major is tense, the left shoulder is rolled inward.
-Furthermore, the pectoralis minor is tense, which causes the shoulder blade to lift up and remain out of position.
+When the pectoralis major is tense, it rolls the left shoulder inward.
+In addition, the pectoralis minor also becomes tense, causing the shoulder blade to lift upward and remain out of position.

-In this way, the conditions for developing trigger finger are met.
+In this way, the conditions that lead to trigger finger are put in place.

 STEP